Star2Billing/a2billing/CallBack/callback-daemon-py/INSTALL.rst

 1) INSTALL DAEMON : CENTOS / REDHAT
 -----------------------------------

-Install from egg :
+Install from egg:
     easy_install dist/a2b_callback_daemon-versionXXX.egg

-Install Init Script :
+Install Init Script:
     cp a2b-callback-daemon.rc /etc/init.d/a2b-callback-daemon
     chmod +x /etc/init.d/a2b-callback-daemon

-Add a service to start at boot :
+Add a service to start at boot:
     chkconfig --add a2b-callback-daemon
     chkconfig a2b-callback-daemon on